 Publications include sales of hard copies and access to download on-line publications and are recognized when the hard copy is shipped, or access is granted.
 Payment is due in full at purchase.
-Also included within publications are revenue sharing royalties from advertising sales which are recognized over the period of time access to BoardSource's membership data is provided.
-Revenue sharing is paid on a quarterly basis following the quarter it relates to.
+Also included within publications are revenue sharing royalties from advertising sales which are recognized over time as access to BoardSource's membership data is provided.
+Revenue sharing is received quarterly.

 Assessment services are recognized when the final assessment report is delivered.
 Assessments must be used within one year of the purchase date.
 Payment is due in full at purchase.
-Assessment revenue includes \$309,000 and \$302,500 in assessments which are included as part of the membership services for the years ended December 31, 2023 and 2022, respectively.
+Assessment revenue includes \$269,000 and \$309,000 in assessments which are included as part of the membership services for the years ended December 31, 2024 and 2023, respectively.
+Included in deferred revenue in the statements of financial position are assessment fees received in advance of \$225,945 and \$151,949 as of December 31, 2024 and 2023, respectively.